Writing LinkedIn posts doesn't have to take so long

 Many business owners find themselves spending upwards of 30 minutes writing a single LinkedIn post.
 If you want to use LinkedIn to bring in clients, this is often unsustainable.

-But here’s the thing: posting on LinkedIn shouldn't take so much time.
 In fact, when done strategically, you can knock out 10 posts in an hour!

-Most business owners spend far more time than needed on their LinkedIn posts, so in this blog post, I want to break down how to generate needle-moving content without the time suck.
+Sound good?
+In this blog post, I want to break down some strategies to generate needle-moving content without the time suck.

 Strategy 1) Repurpose your best content between LinkedIn and email

-There are two primary ways you can repurpose content.
 First, you can repurpose your own previous content so it can reach a new audience.
-For example, you can take a previous post that resonated with your ideal clients, make minor updates, and post it again 6 months later.
+For example, you can take a previous post that resonated with your ideal clients, make minor updates, and post it again six months later.

 Second, you can repurpose your content from one channel to another.
 For example, if you’ve already written a marketing email, you can pull key insights from it and turn them into a LinkedIn post.
 If you've written an insightful LinkedIn post, you can turn it into a sales email.